It would be difficult to imagine any giver doing so often or generously without joy in doing it.

 - Pray for some surprising “windfalls” to come in.
 We’ve seen this happen many times.
 Just when you think you cannot give more, God steps in with something that was totally unexpected.
 You may even want to say to the Lord and your family, “Look, we’ll give this percentage now, but if something extra comes in, let’s give __% more.
 Let’s see what God does!”

 Well, you get the idea.
 And you who are leaders must become infectious in this area.
 I know you are afraid to teach on giving, but that is because it comes across as duty.
 If you are living the generous lifestyle that I’m describing you will win the right to talk about money.
 There are churches where everyone has their own little private story about a leader’s giving.
 They’ll listen to people like that.
 You should want them to “see your good works” as a way to “glorify your Father in heaven” (Mt.
 5:16).

 I once knew a man who blessed my father week after week.
 He was always giving him something, or paying for something.
 My dad found him a great man to confide in because he was so totally unselfish.
 He wasn’t buying a voice, but was simply living out his convictions about money.
 He was like this with everybody.
 In fact, he always carried quarters and candy in his pocket for the kids.
 He was the “giving man.”
 What a wonderful reputation to have.
 It honored God.

 One day my father asked this generous man the secret of his life.
-He said, “I learned years ago that God blesses a river, not a reservoir.”
+He said something like this: “I learned years ago that God blesses a river much more than a pond.”